 Name of school/setting

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

 Family Contact Information

 Name

 Phone no. (work)

 (home)

 (mobile)

 Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 G.P.

 Name

 Phone no.

+774 · 11 · 11 · 11 · 11 · 11 · 11 · 11 ·

 Who is responsible for providing support in school

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities equipment or devices, environmental issues etc Name of medication, dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when
+Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc Name of medication, dose, method of administration, when to be taken, side effects, contra- indications, administered by/self-administered with/without supervision Daily care requirements Specific support for the pupil's educational, social and emotional needs Arrangements for school visits/trips etc Other information Describe what constitutes an emergency, and the action to take if this occurs Describe what constitutes an emergency, and the action to take it this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when orm copied to

-Form copied to

 APPENDIX 9 - PEEP Template

 PERSONAL EMERGENCY EVACUATION PLAN

 NAME:

 LOCATION:

 Building:

 Floor:

-AWARENESS OF PROCEDURE
+AWARENESS OF PRO OCEDURE

-I am informed of an emergency evacuation by:
+I am informed of an em nergency evacuation by:

-existing alarm system pager device other (please specify)
+existing alarm system visual alarm system pager device

-DESIGNATED ASSISTANCE: (The following people have been designated to give assistance when need to get out of the building in an emergency).
+TANCE: (The following building in an emergei people have been designated to give assistance when ncy).

-METHODS OF ASSISTANCE: (eg: Transfer procedures, methods of guidance, etc.)
+METHODS OF ASSIS TANCE։ (eg։ Transfer բ procedures, methods of guidance, etc.)

-EQUIPMENT PROVIDED:
+EQUIPMENT PROVID ED:

-EVACUATION PROCEDURE: (A step by step account beginning from the first alarm).
+EVACUATION PROCE EDURE: (A step by step account beginning from the first alarm).

 SAFE ROUTE(S):

 Signed: